matthewdias/fluidapps/README.md

 # Fluid Apps
 Single site browsers for Inbox and Messenger with support for dock badges and notifications.

+Note: Facebook and Google change their class IDs frequently, so if notifications aren't working, submit an issue and I'll update the scripts.

 Inbox icon by Fabrizio Rinaldi - https://dribbble.com/linuz90

 Messenger icon by Daniel Büchele - https://dribbble.com/danielbuechele